 Through the use of systems as described above, operating on the same frequency and using compatible system devices, the property which is being protected through recovery can be easily located if the property is in another country different from the one in which it was taken.
 Harmonization of frequencies for this type of application is particularly useful for interoperability between countries and to ease the burden of coordination for administrations.
 Presently in Region 1 such systems use 25 kHz or 12.5 kHz channels, or broader channels if spread spectrum technologies are employed.
 In certain countries of Region 2 and in Region 3 a 25 kHz channel is used to provide these services.

-Appendix 1
+Annex 2

 Frequency channel plans for the protection of property using data communications